ahartloper/rlmtp/readme.md

 # RESSLab Material Test Processing

 RESSLab Material Test Processing (`rlmtp`) contains a number of tools to post-process uniaxial coupon test data.
-These tools are designed to aid with filtering stress-strain data, plotting results, synchronizing different measurements, extracting frames from videos at specified times, and more!
+These tools are designed to aid with downsampling stress-strain data, plotting results, synchronizing different measurements, extracting frames from videos at specified times, and more!
 A set of protocols are also provided that specify _how_ the test data should be stored, and functions are provided to rapidly process databases that are stored according to these protocols.